gardinbe/form-validation-extended/readme.md

 A replacement to and an extension of standard HTML form validation.

-Validation rules are specified entirely within the form control elements themselves, not within JS.
-This means that - unlike many of the alternatives to this - you can build entire forms without writing any JS at all.
+**Validation rules are specified as attributes on the form control elements themselves**: forms can be built very rapidly without having to write any JS at all.

+**You can define your own custom validity checks to be executed alongside the other validity checks**: perhaps you need to communicate with an API to determine the validity of the value... you can achieve that with this.
+An example of this is below.

+**Dynamic forms are supported**: *every* change, addition or removal of a form control is immediately recognised and reflected.